 Audience retention can also inform your future video strategy.
 The most engaging parts of your video could be your next best video topics.
 And watching your video during steep dips of engagement will tell you what might be boring your viewers, allowing you to scrap those elements from current and future videos.

-In YouTube’s audience retention report, there will be two graphs: the absolute retention curve and relative retention curve.
+When you have enough data to generate YouTube’s audience retention report, there will be two graphs: the absolute retention curve and the relative retention curve.
 The absolute retention curve shows you how well your videos retain viewers.
 And the relative retention shows you how well one of your videos retains viewers compared to all other YouTube videos of similar length.

 Re-watches are the amount of times viewers re-watch certain parts of your video.
 If a lot of people are re-watching a specific part of your video, then they’re probably interested in the topic your video is covering during that moment.
 These topics can be fodder for your future video strategy.
 You can find this data in the absolute audience retention graph.
 Re-watches are usually indicated by rising curves in the graph.

-Comments, shares, likes, and dislikes provides marketers with a lot of valuable qualitative data.
+Comments, shares, likes, and dislikes provide marketers with a lot of valuable qualitative data.

 7. Impressions Click-Through Rate

 Impressions click-through rate measures your video’s ability to prompt people to watch your video after seeing it on their homepage, recommendation section, or trending section.
 A high click-through rate means your title was compelling and your video’s topic resonates with a lot of relevant audiences on YouTube.